-There are 2 main types of migraines:
+There are two main types of migraines:

 An aura is a group of nervous system (neurologic) symptoms.
 These symptoms are considered a warning sign that a migraine is coming.
 Most often, the vision is affected and can include any or all of the following:

-Other nervous system symptoms include yawning, difficulty concentrating, nausea, trouble finding the right words, dizziness, weakness, numbness and tingling.
+Other nervous system symptoms include yawning, difficulty concentrating, nausea, trouble finding the right words, dizziness, weakness, numbness, and tingling.
 Some of these symptoms are much less common with migraine headaches.
 If you have any of these symptoms, your provider will likely order tests to find the cause.

-An aura often occurs 10 to 15 minutes before the headache, but can occur just a few minutes to 24 hours beforehand.
+An aura often occurs 10 to 15 minutes before the headache, but can occur just a few minutes to 24 hours before.
 A headache does not always follow an aura.